phattdoan/w205-exercise_1/README.md

 ## Week 2: transforming data lake
+.hospital_info: contain information and CMS-aggregated measures
+	provider_id,
+	hospital_name,
+	city,
+	state,
+	zip_code,
+	hospital_type,
+	hospital_ownership,
+	emergency_services,
+	meets_criteria,
+	hospital_overall_rating,
+	mortality_national_comparison,
+	safety_of_care_national_comparison,
+	readmission_national_comparison,
+	patient_experience_national_comparison,
+	effectiveness_of_care_national_comparison,
+	timeliness_of_care_national_comparison,
+	efficient_use_of_medical_imaging_national_comparison

+.hospital_baseline:

 ## Week 3: investigating
 .
-Hospitals: there are 3 types of hospitals observed from the data:
+Hospitals:
 	.
+There are 3 types of hospitals observed from the data:
 		Childrens: 99
-	.
 		Acute Care hospitals: 3369
+		Critical Access hospitals: 1344 - critical access hospital is a designation given to certain rural hospitals by the Centers for Medicare and Medicaid Services (CMS)
 	.
-Critical Access hospitals: 1344 - critical access hospital is a designation given to certain rural hospitals by the Centers for Medicare and Medicaid Services (CMS)
+With emergency services
+		No      238
+		Yes     3131
-	For this review purpose, I would focus on Acute Care hospitals since childrens and critical access hospitals serve different purposes as well as different measuring metrics
+	For this review purpose, I would focus on Acute Care hospitals with emergency services since childrens and critical access hospitals serve different purposes as well as different measuring metrics
 .States: including on acute care hospitals, not surprisingly most hospitals concentrated in states with dense population AK      8
 AL      84